CurryTang/awesome_machine_learning_materials/README.md

 > This repository contains some good studying materials that I encounter with during the studying of machine learning(some distributed computing materials will also be contained).

+I will put my learning notes in this repository.

 The contents of this repository is still being updated.

 ## Courses